jrfonseca/drmingw/README.md

 * allows to specify a time out

-All the above make Dr. Mingw's catchsegv ideally suited for test automation.
+All the above make Dr. Mingw's CatchSegv ideally suited for test automation.

 Here's the how to use it: